 Dan founded Rock Gaming, a developer and owner of unique urban casinos in Cleveland, Cincinnati, and Baltimore.
 The company acquired Detroit’s Greektown Casino-Hotel in April 2013.

 In March 2013, Rock Ventures, in collaboration with the Downtown Detroit Partnership and Detroit Economic Growth Corporation, unveiled and implemented a visionary placemaking and retail plan centered on creating activity and vibrant, distinct destinations to draw people to the region using a multifaceted approach to the planning, design and management of public spaces.

-Dan is a founding partner of Detroit-based private equity group Rockbridge Growth Equity LLC.
-The partnership invests in growing businesses in the financial services, Internet technology, consumer-direct marketing, and the sports and entertainment industries.
+Dan is a Founder and Principal of Detroit Venture Partners (DVP), a venture capital firm that funds start-up and early-stage technology companies in Detroit.
+He is also a Founding Partner of Detroit-based private equity group Rockbridge Growth Equity LLC, which invests in growing businesses in the financial services, Internet technology, consumer-direct marketing, and the sports and entertainment industries across the United States.

 In September 2013, Dan was named co-chair of the Blight Removal Task Force.
 The group, appointed by the Obama Administration, published a detailed plan in May 2014 to remove all blighted structures and lots in the City of Detroit.
 He also serves as Vice Chairman of the M-1 RAIL initiative which began construction in July 2014.
 The 6.6 mile light rail system is designed to spur economic development and improve downtown and midtown Detroit’s transportation infrastructure.
 In 2007, Dan founded Bizdom, a non-profit entrepreneurial accelerator that trains, mentors and finances business builders in their start-up enterprises in Detroit and Cleveland.